CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 * BranchCache
  The BranchCache mechanism can already be activated in Essentials, which increases the availability of data in remote locations through caching.
 It also reduces bandwidth usage across the WAN.
 * Remote Web Access
- Many features of Windows Server 2012 Essentials can be remotely accessed and controlled through a web interface (Remote Web Access), which has been streamlined in R2 and optimized for use with tablets and similar devices.
+ Many features of Windows Server 2012 Essentials can be remotely accessed and controlled through a web interface (Remote Web Access), which has also been streamlined in R2 and optimized for use with tablets and similar devices.
 ** Microsoft Azure Online Backup **
 In Windows Server 2012, Microsoft's cloud storage solution Azure Online Backup is already integrated into Essentials and can be easily activated.
 All you have to do is install the corresponding Add-in in the Essentials Dashboard and create an account (depending on the storage volume).
 In R2 is not even an add-in necessary, here can be done directly by clicking the registration with Azure.